|

 Radical militant Arabs blow up a bus in

-terrorist.
-"Islam is peace.
+Tel Aviv, a hemorrhage of death; "Islam is peace.
 Islam is love.
-If
+If you

-you have a Jewish neighbor you have to give him peace and love.
+have a Jewish neighbor you have to give him peace and love.
 The face of

 Islam, the face of Islam is beautiful.
 Islam is not against the human being.